aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 ## General Information

+- Jan 2024: "The BT Wi-Fi App Is Being Removed, Access to EE Wi-Fi Still Available via Web Browser" (Or Use My Macrodroid Script)
+- Jan 2024: Most Hotspots now "EE WiFi" My parents are still running "BTWiFi" on their BT HomeHub 3 (Seems no more updates to this router)

 The EE WiFi (BT Wi-Fi) Service Comes With Several Options To Gain Access To The Network<br/>

 - Pay & Go On Demand (1 Hour To 30 Days)